camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7.13-side-projects-released.md

 ### Logging Levels in NodeJS Client
-In Production, you usually don't care about every time the client queries for new Jobs.
+In production, you usually don't care about every time the client queries for new jobs.
 These log entries make debugging harder because errors get buried.
 But during development, it is important to check if jobs are acquired and fetching works as expected.

 To accommodate both use cases, the default logger now supports log levels.
 The default level is `info`.
 You can change the logging level like this: